xcsf-dev/xcsf/python/README.md

 ## Initialising General Parameters

 Default parameter values are hard-coded within XCSF.
-The `default.ini` configuration file is parsed upon invocation of the [constructor](#constructor) and overrides these values.
+The `.ini` configuration file is parsed upon invocation of the [constructor](#constructor) and overrides these values.
 At run-time, the values may be further overridden within python by using the following properties:

 ```python
 # General XCSF